What Is Inflation Guard on a Home Insurance Policy?

 What Coverage It Applies To

-- Other structures (Coverage B) — detached garages, fences, sheds
+- Other structures (Coverage B): detached garages, fences, sheds

-- Personal property (Coverage C) — furniture, electronics, appliances
+- Personal property (Coverage C): furniture, electronics, appliances

-- Additional living expenses (Coverage D) — hotel stays during repairs
+- Additional living expenses (Coverage D): hotel stays during repairs

 Inflation Guard vs. Extended Replacement Cost: Key Differences

 These two endorsements are often confused, but they serve very different purposes.
 Understanding both is essential to building a strong home insurance safety net.
+If you want a deeper comparison, our guaranteed replacement cost guide also covers how the highest-tier option compares.

 In plain English: